Mapsui/Mapsui/docfx/mapsui/articles/Mapsui-2.0.md

 # Mapsui 2.0

-At the moment of writing (15 march 2018) there is no work going on for a Mapsui 2.0, but here are some ideas of changes that could go into 2.0.
+At the moment of writing (11 may 2018) a first beta of Mapsui v2 has been released.
+It has .NET Standard core libraries instead of PCLs.
+Other then that is is equivalent to 1.4.1 but some further changes are planned.
+Here  are some ideas of changes that could go into 2.0.

 - Go to .NET Standard
 - Rename Map.ViewChanged to Map.RefreshData